What are the primary dimensions of Echo?

 What does a strong Echo candidate look like?

-Strong Echo candidates are those with a good academic record, demonstrated leadership experience in ministry and/or teaching, a sincere commitment to the faith and the Church, and an openness to holistic formation.
+Strong Echo candidates are those with a strong academic record, demonstrated leadership experience in ministry and/or teaching, a sincere commitment to the faith and the Church, and an openness to holistic formation.
 Strong candidates for teaching theology possess a bachelor’s degree in theology or teaching experience or both.

 Is it possible to participate in Echo as a married person?